 Hale, Joseph P.

 Hale’s major contribution to the piano industry was much like that of Henry Ford.
 Hale would buy all parts for his pianos by sub-contracted workshop and merely assemble them in his factory on a line basis.
 He was hugely successful, and very much disliked by his competition.
 Although his manufacturing practice was a shock to the industry, his methods allowed instruments to be afforded by the typical middle class family.
 His instruments were both of good quality and low prices, and they were sold in vast quantity.
-By 1869, Hale’s firm was the seventh largest piano manufacturing company in the United States with gross sales of over $200,000 annually.
+By 1869, J. P. Hale’s firm was the seventh largest piano manufacturing company in the United States with gross sales of over $200,000 annually.

-19th Century Advertisement For Joseph P Hale & Company, New York City
+19th Century Advertisement For Joseph P. Hale & Company, New York City